Bridges: Frequently Asked Questions

 Q: Why is a specialized program needed?

-Research indicated that as many as 50% of 25-year-olds with Autism Spectrum Disorders have never held a job despite having the skills and expertise necessary to excel in the workplace.
-Unemployment and unemployment in the autistic community is a serious problem and an under-utilization of a valuable resource.
+Research indicates that as many as 50% of 25-year-olds with Autism Spectrum Disorders have never held a job despite having the skills and expertise necessary to excel in the workplace.
+This reflects both high unemployment and an underuse of talent within the autistic community.

 Q: How can Bridges help?

-Additionally, the Bridges coordinator works with each student to
+The Bridges coordinator works with each student to:

 Q: What services are offered by the Bridges program?

-The Bridges coordinator works with faculty, staff, and university departments to facilitate student success and increase awareness of the needs of students with ASD.
+The Bridges coordinator collaborates with faculty, staff, and campus departments to support student success and increase awareness of the needs of students with ASD.

 Q: Who is eligible to participate in the Bridges program?

-Q: How many classes does my student need to be enrolled in to participate in Bridges services?
+Q: How many classes are required to participate in Bridges?

 Q: Does my student have to live on campus to participate in Bridges?